What Are Balance Sheet Ratios?

 Inventory Turnover Ratio

-Inventory turnover ratio indicates how fast a company’s inventory is selling.
-In other words, they show how many times in a year company has sold its complete inventory and replenished it in a year.
-Low inventory turnover ratio indicates lower sales or that the company is holding up stocks of goods which are not in demand in the market.
+The inventory turnover ratio Inventory Turnover RatioInventory Turnover Ratio measures how fast the company replaces a current batch of inventories and transforms them into sales.
+Higher ratio indicates that the company’s product is in high demand and sells quickly, resulting in lower inventory management costs and more earnings. indicates how fast a company’s inventory is selling.
+In other words, they show how many times the company has sold its complete inventory and replenished it in a year.
+A low inventory turnover ratio is one of the key balance sheet ratios which indicates lower sales or that the company is holding up stocks of goods that are not in demand in the market.
 However, a high inventory turnover ratio doesn’t necessarily indicate the healthy position of the company unless it is coupled with good sales figures.

 The receivable turnover ratio indicates how fast a company can recover its receivables from its customers.
 It is calculated as mentioned below:

-A high receivable turnover ratio indicates that the money expected to be received by the company from its customers is stuck in credit i.e. customers are struggling to pay the bills.
-Though receivable turnover needs to be analyzed in comparison to the peers of the company in the same industry since the credit period given to customers vary from industry to industry.
-For example, a cash and carry business will always have a less credit period in comparison to the manufacturing industry
+A high receivable turnover ratio indicates that the money expected to be received by the company from its customers is stuck in credit, i.e., customers are struggling to pay the bills.
+However, receivable turnover needs to be analyzed compared to the company’s peers in the same industry since the credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
+It consists of three components - credit analysis, credit/sales terms and collection policy. given to customers varies from industry to industry.
+For example, the cash and carry business will always have a less credit period than the manufacturing industry.

-It indicates as to whether a company is paying its suppliers on time or not.
-Further a low payables turnover indicates that the company is not utilizing the benefits it might get by the credit period extended to them by the suppliers.
-Similar to account receivable turnover ratio, Payables ratio also needs to be analyzed basis the industry the company operates in.
+It indicates whether a company is paying its suppliers on time or not.
+Further, a low payables turnover indicates that the company is not utilizing the benefits it might get by the suppliers’ credit period extended to them.
+Similar to the account receivableAccount ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. turnover ratio, the Payables ratio also needs to be analyzed based on the industry the company operates in.

 Asset Turnover Ratio